iterative/dvc.org/content/docs/studio/get-started.md

-# Get started
+# Get Started with DVC Studio

 Here, we will walk you through a tutorial to use DVC Studio for collaboration on your ML projects.
-You will need access to Github, Gitlab or Bitbucket account which has the Git repositories that you want to connect to from DVC Studio.
-When you connect to the repositories, DVC Studio creates views from those repositories.
+You will need access to a Github, Gitlab or Bitbucket account which has access to the Git repositories you want to connect to from DVC Studio.
+DVC Studio creates views from repositories when you connect to them.

 ## What is a view?

-A view is an interative presentation of data about the experiments that you have run in your ML project.
+A *view* is an interactive representation of the experiments run in your ML project.
 DVC Studio automatically identifies datasets, metrics and hyperparameters in your ML experiments.
 You can also add custom files with the required data (more on this later).
-Using this data, DVC Studio creates a summary view, and you can drill down the summary view to visualize all the data across all your experiments in a table.
-You can also generate plots and compare experiments using the views.
+Using this data, DVC Studio creates a summary view.
+This includes tables of all the metrics across all your experiments.
+You can also generate plots and compare experiments here.

 ## Access your first view

-In your browser, open https://viewer.iterative.ai/ Sign in with your Github, Gitlab, or Bitbucket account.
+In your browser, open <https://viewer.iterative.ai>.
+Sign in with your Github, Gitlab, or Bitbucket account.

 ![](/img/studio/login_home.png) _When you first login, an example view is already created for you to explore, and you can add more views._

-When you first login, you will find that there already exists a view connecting to a public Git repository for an example DVC project.
+When you first login, you will find that there already exists a view connecting to an example DVC project.
 Use this view to explore the features that DVC Studio has to offer.

 ## Components of a view